Peek inside Tiger Stadium’s new beer section

 Additional beers will be $6 each.
 Different color wristbands will be used for each home game, according to LSU Assistant Athletic Director Matthew LaBorde.

+“It’s an area that is obviously tailor made for what we’re trying to do,” said LSU Associate Athletic Director for Communications Michael Bonnette.
+“We kind of had to start from scratch in terms of making it a place where fans want to be.”

-Burgersmith and Papa John’s Pizza will also sell food inside The Chute, LaBorde said.
+Burgersmith and Papa John’s Pizza will also sell food inside The Chute, LaBorde says.

 Copyright 2018 WAFB.
 All rights reserved.